Sinotaia quadrata

-Sinotaia aeruginosa (synonym: Bellamya aeruginosa) is a species of freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Viviparidae.
+Sinotaia quadrata is a species of a freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Viviparidae.
 It is widely distributed and common species in China and in northern Vietnam inhabiting various shallow freshwater habitats, where it can reach high densities.
 It is a keystone species in its habitat and can significantly affect water quality and phytoplankton communities.
 It is commonly used in Chinese cuisine.

 Taxonomy

-This species was described under the name Paludina aeruginosa by English conchologist Lovell Augustus Reeve in 1863.
-He noted that it he thought it "very closely allied to Paludina quadrata".
-Reeve's original text (the type description) reads as follows:

-The specific name aeruginosa derives from Latin aerūgō ("copper rust" or "bronze rust"), referring to the green color of the shell.

-Later authors considered this taxon as a subspecies or form of Bellamya quadrata.
-It is generally classified as a species Sinotaia aeruginosa within the genus Sinotaia, although Chinese malacologists use the name Bellamya aeruginosa within the genus Bellamya.